 In Kilfinane we were known as wild children.
 And maybe we really were.

 What should have been another summer camping trip turned into something completely different.
-On the first night after arriving in Ireland my parents and my aunt and uncle tried to put up a tent in gale force ten winds on the banks of a grey and rough lake, while we children, my sister and me, my little brother and my three cousins watched on from the car.
+On the first night after arriving in Ireland, my parents and my aunt and uncle tried to put up a tent in gale force ten winds on the banks of a grey and rough lake, while we children, my sister and me, my little brother and my three cousins watched on from the car.
 We must have arrived late because I remember it being dark.
-We had camped many times but up until that point had always sought out sunny, southern spots in Italy or Spain.
-Once we went to Yugoslavia but the temperature there proved to be too hot for us.
-I can’t remember if they eventually got the tent up, as sticks were constantly falling over and the wind got into the canvas a few times nearly taking it out on to the lake.
+We had camped many times but, up until that point, had always sought out sunny, southern spots in Italy or Spain.
+Once, we went to Yugoslavia, but the temperature there proved to be too hot for us.
+I can’t remember if they eventually got the tent up, as sticks were constantly falling over, and the wind got into the canvas a few times, nearly taking it out onto the lake.

 We left the lake the next day and rented an Irish cottage with whitewashed walls and a thatched roof in Kilfinane.
 I loved the door that was sawn in half with the bottom closed and the top part left open.
-My aunt and uncle borrowed a caravan and camped on the driveway of Mrs. Connery’s estate.
+My aunt and uncle borrowed a caravan and camped on the driveway of Mrs Connery’s estate.

 “Terrible weather for camping in a tent,” my father said.

-But of course all this was before we made friends with children from the village, after that we really went wild…
+But of course, all this was before we made friends with children from the village, after that we really went wild…

-What the magazine said:-
+What the magazine said: –

-Why we chose it:
+Why they chose it: –

-Issue Five: Oxymorons
+Issue Five: Oxymorons | Silver Apples Magazine

-0 0 vote
+0 0 votes

 Article Rating